OpenTreeOfLife/reference-taxonomy/registry/README.md

-However, more than one registration might resolve to a node, both because multiple registrations in the tree may have metadata that's compatible with that node, and because multiple registrations may have topological constraints all uniquely satisfied by that node.
+However, more than one registration might resolve to a node, both because multiple registrations in the tree may have metadata that's compatible with that node, and because multiple registrations may have membership constraints all uniquely satisfied by that node.

-In this case there is no particular reason to assign one registration or another to the node, so a choice can be made arbitrarily.
-(In the case of topological ambiguity, this would be a chance to decide whether we have a preference for less inclusive node-based clades, or more inclusive stem-based clades; for now we are neutral.)
+In this case there may be no particular reason to assign one registration or another to the node, and that's OK.
+A choice can be made arbitrarily.

 ### Creating new registrations

-If a node is not assigned any registration, then it is possible to create a new registration that resolves to that node and to no other node in the tree.
+If a node is not assigned any registration, because no registration has metadata uniquely selecting that node or because of the node is one among several that satsify all of a registration's constraints, then it is (or should be) always possible to create a new registration that resolves to that node.

 If the node is terminal, then it is likely that there is associated metadata that distinguishes that node from all other nodes in the